ori-shem-tov/teal-merkle-tree/README.md

 `MerkleTree` has 2 methods:

 - **append** - appends the given value to the merkle tree and returns a string of app args for the stateful TEAL `append` app call.
-- **validate** - finds the given value in the merkle tree and returns a string of app args for the stateful TEAL `validate` app call.
+- **verify** - finds the given value in the merkle tree and returns a string of app args for the stateful TEAL `verify` app call.

 An example of use is available in `example_mt_tool.py`